nafeu/celeb-holo-store/README.md

-# Fullstack Prototyper
+# Celebrity Hologram Store

-A starting point for basic MEAN stack applications.
+A take home exercise for a coding interview

 ### Credits